JvanKatwijk/qt-dab/README.md

 The Qt-free version, the "command line only" version, is named dab-cmdline, and is built around a library that does the DAB decoding.
 It has its own repository on Github.

 The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, a SDRplay or a dabstick (rtl_sdr).

+Next to these C++ based versions, a version in Java is being developed, it has its own repository on Github.

 The Qt-DAB version also supports input from an rtl-tcp server and pre-recorded files (`*.sdr`, `*.iq` and `*.raw`), which obviously provides the opportunity of dumping the input into a (*.sdr)-file.